Automaticity of non-positively curved $k$-fold triangle groups: Relating combinatorial and geodesics

-On the other hand, when $v_j\in\mathcal{D}$, the $l_j-1$ vertices of the path around $v_j$ may all be positively curved, but then there is a cell $c_j\in X^{(2)}$ which contains them.
-Since the path of triangles chosen in the beginning was a leftmost one, the girth of the cell has to be larger than $2l$, otherwise $g_{\gamma}$ would contain exactly the right half of the boundary of the cell $c_j$, which could be replaced by the left half of the boundary.
-So, the girth of $c_j$ is at least $2(l_j+1)$ and the curvature of $c_j$ is
+Since the path of triangles chosen in the beginning was the leftmost one, the girth of the cell $c_{j}$ has to be strictly larger than $2l_j$.
+Moreover, if $c_j$ has no $g_\gamma$-adjacent triangles, the girth of it has to be strictly larger than $2l_j+2$.
+So, the curvature of $c_j$ is:

 This further means that: